 Founder and President

-Ashley Wade is from Spartanburg, South Carolina and will be a freshman this fall at UNC-Chapel Hill..
+Ashley Wade is from Spartanburg, South Carolina and currently a student at UNC-Chapel Hill..
 She is published in two poetry books: Stars in Our Hearts (World Poetry Movement) and Celebration of Poets (Creative Communication), as well as in her high school’s literary magazine.
 When she isn’t writing, playing volleyball or practicing cello, Ashley enjoys searching for opportunities which provide inspiration for her literary work.
-She especially loves traveling, as she lived in Switzerland for a semester, and being outside with her friends and two dogs.
+She especially loves traveling (she lived in Switzerland for a semester) and being outside with her friends and two dogs.

 Publicist & Media Outreach Coordinator